National Cherry Blossom Festival: Organization and events

-The National Cherry Blossom Festival is coordinated by the National Cherry Blossom Festival, Inc., an umbrella organization consisting of representatives of business, civic, and governmental organizations.
+The National Cherry Blossom Festival is coordinated by the National Cherry Blossom Festival, Inc., a 501(c)(3) organization consisting of representatives of business, civic, and governmental organizations.
 More than 700,000 people visit Washington each year to admire the blossoming cherry trees that herald the beginning of spring in the nation's capital.

 The three-week festival begins around the middle of March with a Family Day at the National Building Museum and an official opening ceremony in the Warner Theatre.
 The Pink Tie Party is also held, at which attendees are invited to don their finest pink attire to revel together and toast the spring season.
 An array of activities and cultural events takes place on the following days.
 The Blossom Kite Festival (formerly the Smithsonian Kite Festival) usually takes place during the festival's first or second weekend.
 Every day there is a sushi/sake celebration, classes about cherry blossoms, and a bike tour of the Tidal Basin.
 Other events include art exhibits (photography, sculpture, animation), cultural performances, rakugo, kimono fashion shows, dance, singing, martial arts, merchant-sponsored events, and a rugby union tournament.

 The next Saturday, a three-stage festival takes place on the Southwest Waterfront.
 When the festival ends, a fireworks show begins on the nearby Washington Channel.
 The next morning (Sunday), the Credit Union Cherry Blossom Ten Mile Run begins on the grounds of the Washington Monument.
 Later that Sunday, dignitaries gather at the Tidal Basin to participate in a ceremonial lighting of the 360-year-old Japanese stone lantern.